 An interesting way that coffee lovers can earn more rewards is by using a credit card that rewards them for their frequent purchases.
 The American Express Everyday Preferred credit card (see full review here) offers customers a 50% points bonus during each statement period that they make 30 charges or more.
 Therefore, coffee drinkers who charge a cup nearly every day will be virtually assured to receive this points bonus.
-This card offers 3x the points on up to $6,000 spent each calendar year at U.S. supermarkets, 2x the points for purchases at U.S. gas stations, and one point per dollar spent elsewhere.
+This card offers 3x the points on up to $6,000 spent each calendar year at U.S. supermarkets (then 1x), 2x the points for purchases at U.S. gas stations, and one point per dollar spent elsewhere.
 American Express is offering a 0% introductory APR on purchases and balance transfers for 12 months.
 After that, the APR will between 13.24% and 23.24%, based on your creditworthiness, among other factors.
 There is a $95 annual fee for this card, and no foreign transaction fees.

 4. Citi ThankYou Premier

 Keep in mind, any rewards credit card is best suited to people who avoid interest charges by paying each month’s statement balance in full, as you can expect higher interest rates from a rewards card than from one that doesn’t offer any.
 It’s also a good idea to read the terms and conditions of any card you are considering before applying — and to check your credit to get an idea of whether you can qualify for some new plastic.
-(You can see where you currently stand by viewing two of your credit scores, updated each month, for free on Credit.com.)
+(You can see where you currently stand by viewing two of your credit scores, updated every 14 days, for free on Credit.com.)